 Purchase College offers a variety of credit-bearing internship opportunities right here on campus!
 Internships are offered within campus departments, programs, and approved student clubs and organizations.
-Interns are supervised by professional staff or experienced club leaders and receive mentoring from Purchase College faculty.
+Interns are supervised by professional staff and receive mentoring from Purchase College faculty.
 Review the Career Development Center's Internship Guidelines for registration information, policies, and procedures.

 Admissions Office Intern: This new internship offers an opportunity for students to gain valuable real-life work experience in an on-campus office.
 Training is provided by the Admissions Team to the student, whose leadership, presentation, and communication skills are developed throughout the duration of the internship.
 The student intern will gain valuable experience as a member of the Admissions Events Committee, planning upcoming counselor travel and assisting in the logistical planning of campus events.
 Working closely with a Liberal Arts and Sciences counselor, the intern will also assist in the application review process, community college newspaper advertising, and coordinating and editing the Counselor E-Newsletter.
 This internship requires the commitment of an entire academic year, during which the student will work fifteen hours each week.
 Strong written and oral communication skills as well as an excellent work ethic are required.
 An interest in the college admissions process, college recruitment, and event planning is helpful.